Skip to main content

 What are toothpaste and oral hygiene products?

-Cosmetic toothpaste and oral hygiene products are used to care for the teeth and mouth.
-They include:
+These are used to care for the teeth and mouth and include:

 • toothpastes, powders and gels